Where We Came From

 In 2013, VEA became the first out-of-state utility to join the California Independent System Operator organization (CAISO).
 This membership enables VEA access to the enormous California market, creating revenue opportunities that we can reinvest in our local economies.

 Harnessing the power of solar energy is a no-brainer in our sunny region.
-That’s why VEA invested in our 80-acre, 15-megawatt Community Solar Project north of Pahrump.
-Not only does this allow us to be more energy self-sufficient, it allows our members to enjoy renewable energy.
+That’s why VEA invested in our 80-acre, 15-megawatt Vista Solar Project north of Pahrump.
+Not only does this allow us to be more energy self-sufficient, but it also allows our portfolio to include more renewable energy options.
 But the sun only shines half the day.
 How can we keep the lights on with no sunlight hitting the solar panels?
 With renewable energy storage solutions, we can power our homes similar to how we power our portable electronic devices.
 Saving mid-day electricity for a midnight movie marathon will keep costs down by reducing demand from the energy grid, especially during peak hours.

 Universal electricity service was once the goal for rural America.
 Then telephone service.
 Now, high-speed internet has become a necessity of modern life, and VEA wants every member to have access to the web.
 That is why in 2015 we founded Valley Communications Association.
 VCA has strung high-speed fiber optic cables on our existing electricity lines.
 Utilizing our current infrastructure saves money, and it also enables direct home connections to keep speeds high.
 Where stringing new cables isn’t efficient, we build towers that provide lightning-fast wireless internet across entire valleys.
 Find out more information at our Valley Communications website.